-With little fanfare, the Kimpton group has finally made its debut in Asia, opening in Taipei’s colorful Da An district alongside the neighbourhood’s haul of lively night markets, boutiques and cafés.
+The Area: In Taipei’s colorful Da An district alongside the neighbourhood’s haul of lively night markets, boutiques and cafés.

+The DNA: Shanghai-based Neri&Hu has taken its cues from the city’s rich tapestry of evocative alleyways and distinct tiled architecture, resulting in an elevated mood of quiet serenity.
 In the public spaces, the urban theme continues, particularly in the The Tavernist, the in-house restaurant, which nods to the city’s arcaded walkways with a series of arched walls – clad in fluted tiles and metal-patterned wallpapers – that create a a distinct set of separate spaces.
 A suitably urban setting, then, for executive chef James Sharman, who channels stints with René Redzepi and Tom Aiken with an inventive menu of modern classics like crispy fried chicken, deconstructed cauliflower and cheese and baked Alaska.

-✅ free WiFi • 129 rooms & suites • hotel opened: 2019 • architecture & interior design: Neri & Hu (Shanghai) •bathroom amenities: Atelier Bloem ✅ free parking on-site ✅ pet friendly, no charges • 24-hour front desk
+✅ free WiFi • size matters: 129 rooms & suites (32-58m2) (344-624 sq ft) • hotel opened: 2019 • architecture & interior design: Neri & Hu •bathroom amenities: Atelier Bloem ✅ free parking on-site ✅ pet friendly, no charges • 24-hour front desk